Strong and weak points of a prepaid card

 What is it?

 On the other hand, it is a card for those, who don’t want to “flaunt” their sensitive data.
-Prepaid cards are a good option from this perspective, because you can use it almost in the same way as a normal debit/credit card.
+Prepaid cards are a good option from this perspective because you can use them almost in the same way as a normal debit/credit card.
 Whether you want to send money, go shopping online, pay utility bills, or just receive money, this card will work out for you.

 Benefits of prepaid cards